 Webgreen used ksh and PHP to generate HTML templated versions of the SMIT screens.

 Webgreen provided the IBM AIX system administration functions, including user adminstration, Oracle database/AIX file backup solution, custom user-configurable secure file transfer facility and user printer configuration.

 Originally on a Bull hardware and AIX software solution, Webgreen was responsible for the migration of the code and data to an IBM and AIX-L platform.

 UNICOM was initially hosted on unit based hardware.
 Webgreen was instrumental in proposing and implemeting the migration to a single centralised server solution.

 Webgreen was tasked with designing and producing the migration suite to seamlessly move each unit's data and access to the centralised server with minimal impact on business.

 The HVA approached us because their Fixtures Secretary was struggling to manage league and cup fixtures.
 The existing website was rarely updated and league tables were often incomplete and out of date.
 The league's communications with teams and processes were time consuming.

 Webgreen analysed the issues and implemented a web-based solution based on Drupal.
-Clubs now maintain their own roster, fixtures and results via a cross-platform website.
-The site automates many previously manual tasks and the job of the Fixtures Secretary is now (almost) stress free.
+Clubs now maintain their own roster, fixtures and results using a modern responsive website.
+The site automates previously manual tasks and the job of the Fixtures Secretary is now (almost) stress free.

 The complicated HVA league rules are implemented through a custom Drupal module so the league tables are always accurate.